lioga/melanoma-stable-diffusion/README.md

 # Train
 I wanted to use spesifically LoRa for this task because of the following reasons:
 - LoRa is less system intensive than other fine-tuning techniques.
 It can be trained even with the free-tier of Google Colab on a T4 GPU.
 So it is very accessible.
-- LoRa is very fast to train because it freezes the original weights of the model and trains on much smaller number of parameters
+- LoRa is very fast to train because it doesn't alter the original weights of the model and trains on much smaller number of parameters
 - LoRa is so small in comparison to the other fine-tuning techniques.
-A traditional checkpoint is around 6 GB, but LoRa is around 100 to 500 MB depending on the network_alpha of the model.
+A traditional checkpoint is around 6 GB, but LoRa is around 100 to 500 MB depending on the network_dim of the model.

 So I wanted test the performance of SDXL with LoRa on the medical field.
 I used fine-tuning scripts from the [kohya_ss](https://github.com/kohya-ss/sd-scripts) repository[^2].
 My configs can be found in the `configs` folder.
 I trained on T4 GPU for 7200 steps.